videolan/vlc/share/lua/README.txt

 1 - About Lua
 =============

-Lua documenation is available on http://www.lua.org .
+Lua documention is available on http://www.lua.org .
 The reference manual is very usefull: http://www.lua.org/manual/5.1/ .
 VLC uses Lua 5.1
 All the Lua standard libraries are available.